 The Mediterranean Sea plays an important role in determining the climate of the nearby regions (Millan et al., 2005a,b).
 It is also believed that the Mediterranean Sea can exert influences on the climate of regions far away.
 The first mechanism may be through the Mediterranean outflow water (about 1 Sverdrup of warm and salty water) flowing out of the Gibraltar Strait into the North Atlantic.
 The Mediterranean Sea can thus contribute to the global climate variation by altering the oceanic overturning circulation (see Chapter 5).
-Teleconnection patterns in the atmosphere can also be initiated from the Mediterranean region.
-Rowell (2003) reported that a warming of the Mediterranean Sea Surface Temperature (SST) can increase the Sahelian rainfall during Summer through an increase of moisture transport in the eastern part of the Sahara.
+Teleconnection patterns in the atmosphere can also be initiated from the Mediterranean Sea Surface Temperature (SST) can increase the Sahelian rainfall during Summer through an increase of moisture transport in the eastern part of the Sahara.
 He remarked that the rainfall increase is also amplified by a more intense moisture flux from the tropical Atlantic ocean and a more intense local water re-cycling.
 The Mediterranean Sea may also regulate the northward progress of the African summer monsoon by changing the meridional thermal contrast.